dirigiblelabs/ext-qunit/README.md

 `var QUnit = require("qunit/qunit-2.0.1");`
 In this example the reference is to QUnit 2.0.1.
 Change as appropriate.

-Note that all instances QUnit supplied by `require` are singletons.
+Note that all instances of QUnit supplied by such `require` invocations are singletons.

 ### Develop tests
 Develop Qunit tests as usual.
 Just bear in mind that this is server-side environment and don't count on browser JS environment and objects like window or document.